WuFangyu/ASL_Translator/README.md

 TO-DO:
 * Add suitable Local Feature Descriptors (e.g. SIFT, SURF) into SVM model
-* reduce the size of HOG featurizer values to make all global features could fit in memory
+* reduce the size of HOG featurizer values to make all global features fit in memory
-* preprocess train-data to Improve the performance of K-Folder cross validation
+* preprocess train-data to improve the performance of K-Folder cross validation

 Updating...